 Dan is passionate about empowering teams and individuals to solve tough problems.
 He utilises human-centred design and design thinking processes in conjunction with storytelling and technology to make impactful outcomes for his users.

-Danielle's passion lies in student-centred education that leverages human emotion, story and play to deliver meaningful and memorable experiences.
-Danielle is currently undertaking a Master of Digital Learning with a research focus on escape room simulations for bushfire prone communities.
+Danielle's passion lies in learner-centred education that leverages human emotion, story and play to deliver meaningful and memorable experiences.
+Danielle is currently undertaking a Master of Digital Learning Leadership with a research focus on child codeisgned, archetype based bushfire preparedness programs.